 This is an edited version of an essay by William Hazlitt, published in 1821.
-I’m posting it partly because Hazlitt is such a beautiful writer, partly because its truths are still worth hearing, and partly for entirely personal reasons.
+I’m posting it partly because Hazlitt is such a beautiful writer, partly because its truths are still worth hearing, and partly because I’ve just been awarded a doctorate and it seems appropriate.
 Alwyn Turner.

 It is better to be able neither to read nor write than to be able to do nothing else.